-Pew stated: “More than eight-in-10 members of the Silent Generation (those born between 1928 and 1945) describe themselves as Christians (84%), as do three-quarters of Baby Boomers (76%).
-In stark contrast, only half of millennials (49%) describe themselves as Christians; four-in-10 are religious ‘nones,’ and one-in-10 millennials identify with non-Christian faiths.”
+Pew stated: “More than eight-in-ten members of the Silent Generation (those born between 1928 and 1945) describe themselves as Christians (84%), as do three-quarters of Baby Boomers (76%).
+In stark contrast, only half of Millennials (49%) describe themselves as Christians; four-in-ten are religious ‘nones,’ and one-in-ten Millennials identify with non-Christian faiths.”

-Some scholars, like Byron Johnson of Baylor, object, noting that some Americans described as “nones” actually attend nondenominational churches, but are misclassified as if they are unbelievers.
+Some scholars, like Byron Johnson of Baylor, object that some Americans described as “nones” actually attend non-denominational churches, but are misclassified as if they are unbelievers.

-Still, regardless of the statistical details, it does not bode well for society that Christianity is losing its influence.
+Still, regardless of the statistical details, it does not bode well for society that Christianity is losing it influence.

 Yet our cultural elites do so much to banish any vestiges of religion in the public square.

-Even as I write this, the American Center for Law & Justice is dealing with a case involving a retirement center in Florida, where residents display all sorts of lawn ornaments — oh, but there is a 12 inch white cross on one couple’s lawn.
+Even as I write this, the American Center for Law & Justice (ACLJ), is dealing with a case involving a retirement center in Florida, where residents display all sorts of lawn ornaments---oh, but there is a 12 inch white cross on one couple’s lawn.
 The cross is not allowed.
 Everything else is.

 However, even to this day, we are still dealing with the damage caused by these court cases which have driven expressions of Judeo-Christian religion out of the public square.

 A shocking and classic example is when the Supreme Court declared that the Ten Commandments were not allowed in the classroom.
 In the 1980 case of Stone v.
 Graham, the high court sided with the secularists in a Kentucky case involving privately-funded copies of the Decalogue of Moses that were displayed in some public schools.